team-drift/telemetry-stream/docs/telemetry-stream.md

 ### Test Simulation
 1. Download [QGroundControl](http://qgroundcontrol.com/downloads/) and simply open it.

-2. Download PX-4 and start the simulation.
+2. Download PX-4 and build the simulation.

     Open a terminal.
 Run the following:
     ```